Effective Date: March 3, 2026

 If Customer requires a purchase order ("PO") for payment processing, Customer must provide the PO number at the time of order.
 CivAll will reference the PO number on invoices.
 The terms of this Agreement govern the relationship between the parties regardless of any conflicting terms in a purchase order.

-CivAll may change its pricing for future Subscription Terms by providing Customer at least sixty (60) days’ written notice before the start of the next renewal term.
+CivAll may change its pricing for future Subscription Terms by providing Customer at least sixty (60) days' written notice before the start of the next renewal term.
 Price changes do not affect the current Subscription Term.
+Any increase in the fees for the same Products and quantities upon renewal will not exceed seven percent (7%) over the fees for the immediately preceding term, unless a different amount is agreed in the applicable order form.
+This cap does not apply to charges for additional Products or increased quantities that Customer orders, or to Add-On fees or pass-through surcharges approved by Customer under Section 5.7.

 Customer may cancel its Subscription at any time by providing written notice to CivAll.
 Cancellation takes effect at the end of the current billing period.
 There are no early termination fees.